RENEE MONTAGNE, HOST:

 ROBERTS: Right, and that's the reason that Speaker Boehner gave when he reversed his course last week and said that there probably would be no immigration bill this year.
 He said the Republicans just simply don't trust President Obama to enforce the law.

-Now, yesterday New York Senator Chuck Schumer - who's one of the authors of the Senate immigration bill - said: OK, let's just do a bill that doesn't go into effect until 2017, and Obama won't be president and then, you know, you don't have to worry about it.
+Now, yesterday, New York Sen. Chuck Schumer, who's one of the authors of the Senate immigration bill, said OK, let's just do a bill that doesn't go into effect until 2017, and Obama won't be president and then, you know, you don't have to worry about it.
+(Laughter)

 MONTAGNE: Well, what do you think really happened on immigration?

-ROBERTS: Well, because the Congressional Budget Office said that the law would result in the loss of two million full-time workers over seven years.
+ROBERTS: Well, because the Congressional Budget Office said that the law would result in the loss of 2 million full-time workers over seven years.
+[POST-BROADCAST CORRECTION: The CBO actually said 2 million full-time equivalent workers.]
 That's a tough one to spin.
-Now, what the Democrats are saying is: Look, you know, people stopped working and collect Social Security too.
-I mean this gives them the opportunity not to be at a job that they don't want, or to have a second job, and they can spend more time with their children.
+Now, what the Democrats are saying is look, you know, people stopped working and collect Social Security, too.
+I mean, this gives them the opportunity not to be at a job that they don't want or to have a second job, and they can spend more time with their children.